AntonyThorpe/knockout-apollo/docs/en/subscriptions.md

 });
 ```

 Import the pubsub instance into your model and publish upon a change event.
-The below example utilises [Astronomy](http://jagi.github.io/meteor-astronomy/), a [Meteor](http://docs.meteor.com) package, that has event hooks.
+The below example utilises [Astronomy](http://jagi.github.io/meteor-astronomy/), a [Meteor](http://docs.meteor.com) package, that has an event hook feature.
 ```javascript
 import { Class } from 'meteor/jagi:astronomy';
 import { pubsub } from "/server/pubsub";